The HYArts district nurtures and celebrates the creativity and talent of established and emerging Cape Cod artists.

 Walkway to the Sea

-Stroll along the HyArts DISTRICT Walkway to the Sea and enjoy various public art pieces in the downtown and waterfront areas of Hyannis.
+In the heart of the Hyannis HyArts Cultural District you can follow the Walkway to the Sea from Main Street Hyannis, through the Village Green to Hyannis Harbor.
+In the District there are various public art pieces in the downtown and waterfront areas of Hyannis.

-Along the way are colorful art installations of lobster buoys.
-Visitors will stroll past a seasonal stage in Aselton Park, where free musical and theatrical performances are held in the evenings during the summer.
 Enjoy the view, soft grass and space to sit and reflect for awhile.
-Past Aselton, the walkway ends in Bismore Park, and the HyArts Shanties.
-Juried artists and artisans rent the sheds as both work space and selling arenas from May-Columbus Day weekend in October.
+Past Aselton, the walkway ends at Bismore Park, where you see the working water front and May-September, the famous, Hyannis HyArts Artist Shanties.
+Juried artists and artisans rent these 'seaside studios' as both work space and selling arenas.

 Envisioned by renowned Architect Ben Thompson, the Walkway to the Sea was first rendered in 1962.
 Thompson, who received the Gold medal of the American Institute of Architects, the industry’s highest honor, was the first to recognize the significance of linking downtown Hyannis to its historic waterfront.